DJDanl/cpp-docs.pt-br/docs/mfc/reference/afx-global-data-structure.md

 ```

 ## <a name="clractivecaptiongradient"></a> AFX_GLOBAL_DATA::clrActiveCaptionGradient
-Especifica a cor do gradiente da legenda do ativa.
+Especifica a cor do gradiente da legenda do Active Directory.
 Geralmente usado para painéis de encaixe.

 ```